 Your income is tied to your self-worth.
 Undervaluing yourself causes cash flow problems.
 Even though it’s under the radar, you constantly give clues to others.
-They can sense how you feel about yourself.
+Although you don’t realize it, they sense how you feel about yourself.
 So even when you’re doing everything to attract clients, you may be pushing them away on a subconscious level.

 Which of these apply:

-- You postpone increasing your rates even though you could use the money.
+- You postpone increasing your rates although you could use the money.

-- Your consults end before you ask them to work with you.
+- Your consults end before you ask them to sign on with your accounting services.

 - Discussing your fees is uncomfortable.

-- Constantly comparing yourself to others creates frustration and envy.
+- Constantly comparing yourself to other accounting professionals creates frustration and envy.

 These are clues that deep in your heart you don’t value yourself.
 It’s difficult for your clients to recognize your value when you undervalue yourself or feel like a fake.

 Change is possible.
 That’s because our minds have plasticity.
-You can replace an old pattern with a new one that’s better suited for you and your business.
+You can replace an old pattern with a new one that’s better suited for you and your accounting practice.

 Imagine showing up at the table where every conversation is a value conversation.
+Instead of pitching your services, you find out more about the other person.
 This one change causes potential clients to view your services as an investment instead of a cost.

 When you really think about it, you are in competition with yourself.
-You may believe that competitors who charge less are your competition, but that is not the case.
-Plenty of entrepreneurs charge higher fees.
-They aren’t interested in attracting price sensitive clients.
+Accounting professionals often believe competitors who charge less are your competition, but that is not the case.
+Plenty of accounting professionals charge higher fees.
+Those firms aren’t interested in attracting price sensitive clients.

 Undercharging is a downward spiral.
 It creates scarcity.
-You can only last so long before you go out of business.
+You can only last so long before you close the doors to your firm.

 It’s difficult to make ends meet when you’re in a low-fee pricing war.
 This approach cuts into your free time, adds stress and eventually leads to burn out.
-That can only last for so long before it takes a toll on your health and well-being.
+It’s not sustainable.
+Eventually, it takes a toll on your health and well-being.

 Competing on price attracts non-ideal clients who are price sensitive.
-Clients who work with you because of your low rates do not have any loyalty.
-They quickly move on when they discover another business with lower fees.
+Clients who work with you because of your low rates do not have any loyalty to your firm.
+They quickly move on when they discover another accounting firm with lower fees.
 And, there will always be somebody ready to undercut your rates.

 They are not competition.
-You are your competition.
+You are your own competition.